cypress-io/cypress/cypress/v0.0/documentation/3-Guides/0-Configuration.md

 `reporter` | `spec` | The [Mocha reporter](https://mochajs.org/#reporters) used during headless or CI runs `screenshotOnHeadlessFailure` | `true` | Whether to take a screenshot automatically on test failure when running headlessly or in CI
-`watchForFileChanges` | `true` | Whether Cypress will watch and restart tests on file changes
+`watchForFileChanges` | `true` | Whether Cypress will watch and restart tests on file changes `ignoreTestFiles` | `*.hot-update.js` | A string or array of glob patterns for ignoring test files that would otherwise be shown in your tests list.
+Under the hood Cypress is using `minimatch` with the options: `{dot: true, matchBase: true}`.
+We suggest you using [http://globtester.com](http://globtester.com) to test what files would match.

 ***